Skip to main content

 Dynamic Inventory Calculation

 Do not manually assign inventory to Kit items.
-A Kit’s stock is derived entirely from the availability of its components.
+A kit’s stock is derived automatically from its components.

-• The Logic: Acenda automatically determines kit availability based on the component with the lowest relative stock.
+• The Logic: Acenda calculates kit availability based on the component with the lowest relative stock (the "bottleneck").

-• Example: If you have 50 Shirts but only 5 Hats, the "Combo Pack" will show an available inventory of 5.
+• Example: If you have 50 Shirts but only 5 Hats, your "Shirt & Hat Combo" will show an available inventory of 5.

-• Real-time Updates: As soon as a component sells (either individually or as part of another kit), the available kit count is recalculated instantly.
+• Real-time Updates: As soon as a component sells—whether individually or as part of a different kit—the available count for all related kits is recalculated instantly.

 Marketplace Compliance

 • Unique GTINs: The Kit variant must have its own unique UPC/GTIN.
-Do not reuse a barcode from any individual component.
+Do not reuse a barcode from an individual component.

-• Variant Metadata: Ensure the Kit has its own unique images (showing the bundle contents) and accurate shipping weights (the combined weight of all components).
+• Unique Metadata: Ensure the Kit has images showing the full bundle contents and accurate shipping weights (the combined total of all components).

-• Mapping: Map the Kit SKU to your sales channels as you would a normal variant; Acenda will automatically handle the calculated inventory feed.
+• Mapping: Map the Kit SKU to your sales channels just like a normal variant.
+Acenda will handle the inventory feed automatically based on the component math.

 Did this answer your question?